TRAILER ACCIDENT VICTIM SEEKS OUT-OF-STATE LITIGATION FOR BACK INJURIES

-T.L. had health insurance at the time of the accident and used that health insurance to defray some of the costs of treating his injuries.
+T.L. had health insurance at the time of the car accident and used that health insurance to defray some of the costs of treating his injuries.
 The health insurance provider will receive reimbursement for their payments from T.L.’s bodily injury settlement.

-T.L. had car insurance at the time of the accident through State Farm Mutual Automobile Insurance Company.
-T.L. used his car insurance’s medical payment policy to defray some of the costs of treatment as a result of this accident.
+T.L. had car insurance at the time of the car accident through State Farm Mutual Automobile Insurance Company.
+T.L. used his car insurance’s medical payment policy to defray some of the costs of treatment as a result of this car accident.

-The at-fault driver had car insurance at the time of the accident through Grinnell Mutual Reinsurance Company.
+The at-fault driver had car insurance at the time of the car accident through Grinnell Mutual Reinsurance Company.
 Grinnell Mutual accepted full liability in this case.